Help

 If you want to find only duplicate pictures, use the appropriate option in the sidebar.

-1. Click Duplicate pictures in the app’s sidebar.
+1. Click Find duplicate pictures in the app’s sidebar.

 2. Choose the folders you want to scan (you can scan even your Photos libraries).